- Home ›

 We were awarded our ten-year reaccreditation in 2010-11.
 Our 2010 Self Study is available.
 Ten years is the maximum time for HLC reaccreditation.
 We are now preparing for our next major ten-year reaccreditation which is coming up in 2020-21.
 We attend the annual HLC conference in Chicago and stay current with all federal requirements for our ongoing success.

-In 2017, Southwestern College was approved by New Mexico to participate in the National Council for State Authorization Reciprocity Agreements.
+In 2017, Southwestern College was approved has been approved to participate in the National Council for State Authorization Reciprocity Agreements.
+National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of post-secondary distance education.
 This allows us to offer our distance education courses to students living anywhere in the country.

 Finally, we are approved by the New Mexico Counseling and Therapy Practice Board to offer Continuing Education for licensed professionals.
-We offer this through The New Earth Institute in a variety of formats, including our ongoing public lectures series, annual Transformation & Healing Conference and our seven Certificates: Addiction, Abuse & Recovery; Applied Interpersonal Neurobiology; Children’s Mental Health; Ecotherapy; Human Sexuality; Infant Mental Health; and Trauma, Grief and Renewal.
+We offer this through The New Earth Institute in a variety of formats, including our ongoing public lectures series, annual Transformation & Healing Conference and our seven Certificates: Addictions, Abuse & Recovery; Applied Interpersonal Neurobiology; Children’s Mental Health; Ecotherapy; Human Sexuality; and Trauma, Grief and Renewal.